rhussmann/table-stakes/docs/secrets.md

 table-stakes uses AWS KMS to manage secrets.

-A customer-managed secret (CMS) is generated using CloudFormation.
-Once the key is generated, a data-encryption key can be generated.
+A Customer Master Key ([CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys)) is generated using CloudFormation.
+Once the key is generated, a [data-encryption key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) can be generated.
 AWS generates both a plaintext (unencrypted) and ciphertext (encrypted) version of the key.
 The encrypted version of the data-encryption key is stored in the application configuration.

-Before storing and managing any secrets, the CMS must be generated within AWS.
+Before storing and managing any secrets, the CMK must be generated within AWS.
 This key is stored in AWS and is never pulled into the application.
-The CMS is used only to generate and decrypt the data-dencryption key.
-Once the CMS is created, you won't need to interact with it.
+The CMK is used only to generate and decrypt the data-dencryption key.
+Once the CMK is created, you won't need to interact with it.

 The data-encryption key is the primary key used within the application.
 It's used to encrypt and decrypt secrets in the application.